-Key Performance Indicators (KPIs) are essential for measuring the overall performance and contribution of solutions to business success.
+Key Performance Indicators (KPIs) are essential for measuring solutions’ overall performance and contribution to business success.
 Accounts Payable Automation solutions are no different, as they allow us to streamline our financial operations.

 In this article, we will outline the top accounts payable automation KPIs and discuss how you can optimize your AP processes through these KPIs.

 The cost per invoice is one of the most trusted metrics for measuring the performance of AP automation solutions.
 It is the total average cost of processing an invoice.
 However, it changes according to an organization’s structure.
 This happens because every company has different ways to calculate the cost of an invoice.

 That said, it’s essential to consider the hidden cost while determining the average cost of invoices.
 For instance, a business that relies completely on paper-based invoice processes must also consider the operational and labor costs of the staff.
 At the same time, they must include the risk of human error and the additional cost of lengthy processes.

 The inclusion of human labor, as well as the time spent in AP processes, disrupts the company’s workflow.
 All of these ultimately add up to the average cost of the invoice and can increase it exponentially.
 Aside from additional staff costs, the following factors also increase the average cost of invoices.

 A survey in 2018 discovered that organizations with limited automation had to spend $10 or more for every invoice they processed.
 AP automation solutions can do the same thing for $2.07 per invoice, and even less.

 According to the same survey, organizations spend $5.83 to process one invoice.
 These differences in cost tell us how difficult it is to simply measure and compare the cost of an invoice.